 Yeah, that’s another way of looking at it.
 Sometimes it comes down to what is it that you want to do more.
 Do you want to put together a project for money or do you want to put together a project you’re really passionate about.
 You really want to expose people to it or you really want to be on stage, and accentuate that part of your personality.

-Yeah, that seems to be an issue for many artist.
+Yeah, that seems to be an issue for most artists and, well, people in general.
 So, as the Ordinary Boys have you thought of making any original music?